 Located on the Venice Lido, the Giovanni Nicelli Airport is a small airport that is considered one of the most delightful city airports in Europe, even though it serves as the little-brother to Marco Polo International Airport.
-The buildings design features a very unique look that dates back to 1935.
-The arrival and departures lounge features a grand piano that will have an impromptu pianist take a seat and perform for passersby, and a number of murals of 1930’s aircraft.
+The building’s design features a very unique look that dates back to 1935.
+The arrival and departure lounge features a grand piano that will have an impromptu pianist take a seat and perform for passersby and a number of murals of 1930’s aircraft.

 6. Kansai International Airport -Osaka, Japan